 There is the tale of an attempted bank robbery gone wrong, and there is the tale of a traveling entrepreneurial entertainer.
-Then there is the tale of an old man searching for gold, and a tale of a young woman traveling west from her family.
+There is also the tale of an old man searching for gold, and a tale of a young woman traveling west from her family.
 Finally there is the tale of a group of people sharing a stagecoach and exchanging stories.
-Each story has a different set of characters doing different things but it is important to remember that no tale is a safe tale when it comes to the Wild West.
+Each story has a different set of characters doing different things, but it is important to remember that no tale is a safe tale when set in the Wild West.

 The Pros & Cons

 Near Algodones & All Gold Canyon (+6pts)

 The Gal Who Got Rattled (+6pts)

 Pro: The Ballad of Buster Scruggs (+3pts)

 This was a fairly light-hearted, silly story set in the Wild West.
 There were a lot of kills in this one, but the tone was always light.
 What I thought worked so well about this story, was that it was a great way to ease the viewer into the Wild West vibe, going into following five stories.
 I thought the ending was as incredibly predictable, but due to the silliness of this story, I thought it worked.
 Was it an amazing short story?
 No, but Tim Blake Nelson was entertaining as Buster Scruggs, the plot was simple, and the story got me in a Wild West mood, and it left me excited for the next one.
 With that respect, it was a decent way to kickoff this movie.